quickpod/gensyn/README.md

    ```
    ![image](https://github.com/user-attachments/assets/efd2297e-6c32-400a-b5ae-160f80a8e8a0)

+> [!NOTE]
+> You can close the browser tab and your node will still run.
+Just open JupyterLab again next time if you want to check on it

 ## Backup Your Identity
 After running successfully, download the `swarm.pem` file for future use:
 1. Right-click on the `swarm.pem` file